In-patient luxury rehab center in Thailand

 What kind of therapies are used in drug and alcohol rehab?

-The kinds of therapies used in drug and alcohol rehab include cognitive behavioral therapy (CBT), individual counseling, group therapy, family therapy, and holistic therapies.
+The kind of therapies used in drug and alcohol rehab include cognitive behavioral therapy (CBT), individual counseling, group therapy, family therapy and holistic therapies.

 To help people recognize and alter unhelpful ways of thinking and behaving, cognitive behavioral therapy (CBT) is a widely used approach.
-Rehabs utilize various types of cognitive behavioral therapy, such as rational emotive behavior therapy (REBT) to deal with illogical beliefs and emotional reactions and dialectical behavior therapy (DBT) to concentrate on emotion control and mindfulness.
+Rehabs apply various types of cognitive behavioral therapy, such as rational emotive behavior therapy (REBT) to challenge illogical beliefs and dialectical behavior therapy (DBT) to strengthen emotional regulation and mindfulness.

 Can family visit during rehab?